Skip to main content

 Written by Ira

-Most Omnisend users send their texts to customers inside and outside the US.
-While there are no specific regulations for the rest of the world (apart from GDPR in the EU), to send texts to US/CA customers, you must comply with the TCPA (Telephone Consumer Protection Act).
+Most Omnisend users send texts to customers inside and outside the US.
+While there are no specific regulations for the rest of the world (apart from GDPR in the EU), to send texts to US/CA customers, you must comply with TCPA requirements.

 To address this, we have designed two different editors: one for US/CA recipients and another for the rest of the world.
 This article focuses only on SMS messages sent to US/CA recipients.